 where γ controls the kernel width (smaller γ→ smoother boundary).

-Loss interpretation: Minimising 12|w|2+Cξi is equivalent to minimising the empirical hinge loss Lhingey,fx=max0,1-yfx plus an ℓ weight penalty, tying SVMs to the large-margin principle.
+Loss interpretation: Minimizing 12|w|2+Cξi is equivalent to minimising the empirical hinge loss Lhingey,fx=max0,1-yfx plus an ℓ weight penalty, tying SVMs to the large-margin principle.

+Strengths and Weaknesses:

 The support-vector machine (SVM) was selected for this study due to its strong suitability for moderate-sized, high-dimensional datasets such as PathMNIST.
 Flattening each 28 × 28 × 3 image results in a 2 352-dimensional input vector, and even after dimensionality reduction via PCA (retaining ≈140 components), the feature space remains large relative to the available 25600 training samples.
-SVMs are known to perform well under these conditions, offering robust generalisation.
-Furthermore, their capacity is tightly controlled through margin maximisation, which is particularly advantageous in PathMNIST where class boundaries exhibit moderate overlap.
+SVMs are known to perform well under these conditions, offering robust generalization.
+Furthermore, their capacity is tightly controlled through margin maximization, which is particularly advantageous in PathMNIST where class boundaries exhibit moderate overlap.
 The flexibility of the radial basis function (RBF) kernel allows the SVM to capture moderately nonlinear decision boundaries—important for distinguishing subtle texture-based differences—without the need for deep architectures.
 In addition, the SVM model is governed by just two interpretable hyper-parameters: C (the penalty for margin violations) and γ(the kernel width), making grid search and cross-validation tractable.

 The RBF-kernel SVM adopted here embodies a distinctive mix of advantages and limitations.
 Because its capacity is governed by margin maximisation, the model enjoys strong built-in regularisation: minimizing 12|w|2+Cξi enlarges the geometric margin and suppresses over-fitting, a property reflected in the negligible train–test gap (macro-F1 ≈ 0.68).
 After flattening every 28 × 28 × 3 image and retaining the 15 leading principal components, the SVM still operates in a high-dimensional space where the RBF kernel can delineate moderately nonlinear boundaries, yielding a respectable 0.689 test accuracy—creditable for a classical method that ignores spatial structure, yet inevitably below the ceiling attainable by convolutional networks that exploit local texture hierarchies.
 Kernel evaluation scales roughly quadratically with the number of support vectors, so runtime grows quickly with dataset size, whereas a fixed CNN scales linearly.
 Parameter-wise, the SVM is economical: only the O103 support-vector weights αi are stored, contrasting with the millions of weights in even compact neural nets.
 Finally, interpretability is a notable strength: each prediction can be traced to a ranked set of support vectors, and signed margin distances provide an intuitive confidence measure, features rarely matched by deep networks.
 Taken together, the SVM delivers margin-controlled generalisation, low memory footprint and transparent reasoning, but its reliance on flattened global features and kernel scaling ultimately caps accuracy and threatens efficiency as data volume or spatial complexity rises.

 SVM implementation is organised as a three-stage scikit-learn pipeline—standardisation → PCA → RBF-kernel SVC—so that scaling, dimensionality reduction and classification are optimised jointly.
 Images are first flattened (28×28×3= 2352 features), z-normalised by StandardScaler, then projected onto a lower-dimensional sub-space by PCA(n_components= k).
 The final stage is an RBF-kernel support-vector classifier parameterised by the soft-margin constant CC and the kernel width γ.
 PCA is included for two reasons: it removes high-frequency noise that adds little class information, and it shrinks the quadratic kernel matrix, thus cutting training time.
-The RBF kernel is retained (rather than a linear or polynomial alternative) because PathMNIST classes are separated by moderately non-linear, texture-driven boundaries that do not require the depth of a CNN but exceed the capacity of a purely linear separator.:
+The RBF kernel is retained (rather than a linear or polynomial alternative) because PathMNIST classes are separated by moderately non-linear, texture-driven boundaries that do not require the depth of a CNN but exceed the capacity of a purely linear separator.

+Architecture and hyperparameters: